Arshathhaq/Classifying_CyberAttacks_Using_ML/README.md

 # 🔐 Cyberattack Detection & Classification Using Machine Learning

-Execution work can be checked: [Kaggle_Workbook](https://www.kaggle.com/code/arshathulmohamedhaqb/detecting-and-classifying-cyberattacks-with-ml)
+Execution can be checked: [Kaggle_Workbook](https://www.kaggle.com/code/arshathulmohamedhaqb/detecting-and-classifying-cyberattacks-with-ml)

 This project presents a machine learning pipeline for detecting and classifying cyberattacks based on real-world network traffic data.
 The ML model can accurately distinguish between **normal traffic** and **14 different cyberattack types** using supervised learning techniques.